Youth Action for Birds Resources

 Lesson 5: Practicing Bird ID

-Big Idea: That data that youths collect to support eBird and citizen science can help conserve bird species.
+Big Idea: The data that youth collect to support participatory-science projects like eBird can help conserve bird species.

 Big Idea: A bird’s overall color pattern provides important clues for identification.